TorbenRahbekKoch/mr-legacy/public/data/blogs/understanding-eventsourcing/entry.md

 Doing this will help you separate domain logic and security concerns (which is a sort of infrastructure).

+### 40. GDPR - Handling sensitive Data

+GDPR is (partly) about the right to access data and the right to be forgotten.

+Event sourcing poses a challenge: How do you delete data when the past is immutable?
+Well, for start you can choose _not_ to store data: data minimalism.

+For the data we _need_ to store we can use _Crypto Shedding_ or _Forgettable Payload_.

 ---

 # Conclusion